defenseunicorns/maru-runner/README.md

 #### Automatic Environment Variables
 The following Environment Variables are set automatically by maru-runner and are available to any action being performed:
 - `MARU` - Set to 'true' to indicate the action was executed by maru-runner.
-- `RUN_ARCH` - Set to the current architecture. e.g. 'amd64'
+- `MARU_ARCH` - Set to the current architecture. e.g. 'amd64'

 Example: